Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Results

 \subsection{Thermal transport}

-In Fig.~\ref{fig2}(a), we display the thermal Hall conductivity of our two main samples, $x = 0.16$ (sample 1) and $x=0.17$, plotted as $\kappa_{\rm{xy}} / H$ vs $T$ below 100~K (down to 3~K), for three different magnetic fields $H$.
-At $H=15$~T, we find that \Kxy~is negative at all temperatures for the sample with $x=0.17$ (blue squares), whereas it is positive at all temperatures for the sample with $x=0.16$.
+In Fig.~\ref{fig2}(a), we display the thermal Hall conductivity of our two main samples, $x = 0.16$ (sample~1) and $x=0.17$, plotted as $\kappa_{\mathrm{xy}} / H$ vs $T$ below 100\,K (down to 3\,K), for three different magnetic fields $H$.
+At $H=15$\,T, we find that \Kxy~is negative at all temperatures for the sample with $x=0.17$ (blue squares), whereas it is positive at all temperatures for the sample with $x=0.16$.
 The negative \Kxy~is similar to that found at lower doping~\cite{boulanger2022}, down to $x=0$, and it is due to phonons.
-The positive \Kxy~is due to electrons.
+The positive \Kxy~is due to electrons, as we show below.

 There is a contribution of phonons and electrons in both samples, but the electronic contribution is much larger in the sample with $x=0.16$.
 This is confirmed by performing measurements down to very low temperature.
-In Fig.~\ref{fig3}(b), we report our \Kxy~data at $H=15$~T taken below 4~K, plotted as \Kxy$/T$ $vs$ $T$.
-The fact that \Kxy$/T$ is constant below 4~K shows that it is entirely coming from transport by fermions, \ie~electrons.
-Indeed, the contribution of phonons to \Kxy~in cuprates is negligible below 4~K~\cite{Boulanger2020}.
-We see that this (positive) electronic contribution is 10 times larger in the sample with $x=0.16$, as reflected in the residual linear term $\kappa^0_{xy}/T$, obtained by extrapolating \Kxy$/T$ to $T=0$ (dashed lines), seen to equal to $175 \pm 30$ mW/K$^2$m for $x = 0.16$ and $17.5 \pm 10$ mW/K$^2$m for $x = 0.17$.
+In Fig.~\ref{fig3}(b), we report our \Kxy~data at $H=15$\,T taken below 4\,K, plotted as \Kxy$/T$ vs $T$.
+The fact that \Kxy$/T$ is constant below 4\,K shows that it is entirely coming from transport by fermions, \ie~electrons.
+Indeed, the contribution of phonons to \Kxy~in cuprates is negligible below 4\,K~\cite{Boulanger2020}.
+We see that this (positive) electronic contribution is 10 times larger in the sample with $x=0.16$, as reflected in the residual linear term obtained by extrapolating \Kxy$/T$ to $T=0$ (dashed lines), namely $\kappa^0_{\mathrm{xy}}/T = 175 \pm 30$~mW/K$^2$m for $x = 0.16$ and $17.5 \pm 10$~mW/K$^2$m for $x = 0.17$ (Fig.~\ref{fig3}(b)).

-As previously reported in NCCO samples with lower dopings~\cite{boulanger2022}, the temperature dependence of \Kxy/$H$ vs $T$ in the $x = 0.16$ sample shows different sign and temperature dependence.
-In $x=0.16$ sample, the thermal Hall conductivity is positive at $H = 15$~T over all temperature range, being maximal around 10~K before aiming for a finite residual value as $T$ goes to 0.
-We attribute this positive signal to the electronic contribution which we believe is larger in the $x=0.16$ sample.

-It is also worth to notice that while $H = 15$~T is strong enough to fully suppress superconductivity in both samples, $H = 5$~T is not.
-However, the fact that \Kxy~follows the same temperature dependence at both $H = 15$ T and 5 T indicates that superconductivity has little to no effect on the thermal Hall response on both samples.

-The thermal Hall conductivity is also measured in NCCO $x=0.16$ sample 2 which is dirtier than sample 1 (as shown in Fig. \ref{fig2} (b)).
-We find that the overall \Kxy~signal is more negative in sample 2 compared to sample 1, which indicates that the positive electronic contribution is larger in a cleaner sample due to less scattering of electrons by impurities.
+The thermal Hall conductivity was also measured in NCCO $x=0.16$ sample~2, which is dirtier than sample~1.
+In Fig.~\ref{fig2}(b), we see that the overall \Kxy~signal is more negative in sample~2 compared to sample~1, which indicates that the positive electronic contribution is larger in a cleaner sample due to less scattering of electrons by impurities.